j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

 You should see a "Welcome to Openshift" page.

-##### Breaking it Down
+#### Breaking it Down
-As you can see, OpenShift makes it relatively easy to quickly deploy applications as containers, but there's actually a lot that going on here.
+As you can see, OpenShift makes it relatively easy to quickly deploy applications as containers, but there's actually a lot that's going on here.

 1. OpenShift first clones the repo where the source code is, and then [builds](https://172.28.33.20:8443/console/project/myproject/browse/builds) an image.
 There are a number of
 [build strategies](https://docs.openshift.com/container-platform/3.9/architecture/core_concepts/builds_and_image_streams.html#builds)
 that can be used here.
 In this case, we are using a "Source-to-Image (S2I)" build strategy.
 We won't go into the details on the differences between them all, as that is outside the scope of this workshop, but just know that the idea is the same as `docker build`.

 2. The built image is then pushed to a repository.
+This can be any repository we choose (hub.docker.com, docker.optum.com, Nexus, JFrog Artifactory, etc.).
-In this case, OpenShift has an integrated repository that is being hosted at `172.30.1.1:5000`.
+In this case, OpenShift has an integrated repository that is being hosted internally to the cluster at `172.30.1.1:5000`, that we will use.
-(If you don't believe me, ssh into the VM and list the running Docker containers :wink: )
+(If you don't believe me, ssh into the openshift VM and list the running Docker containers :wink: )

 3. An "[Image Stream](https://172.28.33.20:8443/console/project/myproject/browse/images)" object is created, which provides an abstraction for referencing Docker images from within OpenShift.